 - Some of the songs they borrowed for this jukebox musical feel a bit forced at times.

 Read More From Reelrundown

 I especially loved the art direction and the character designs for this film, as each character was given their own unique look that definitely makes them stand apart from each other.
 Sadly, I can't say that about their personalities.

 Having said all of that, I do feel like there's one more urgent matter to address.
 In spite of this movie's trailers, most of the songs are not original to "Trolls."
 Apart from a few original ones that were written specifically for this film, most of the songs are ones that I'm sure most audiences have heard before.
-Consisting of such classics like "Hello", "Sound of Silence" and "True Colors", to name a few; thereby making this movie a jukebox musical.
+They consist of such classics like "Hello," "Sound of Silence," and "True Colors," to name a few; thereby making this movie a jukebox musical.

 However, I will say that some of the songs feel a bit forced, and a bit unnecessary at times.
 For example.
 When Branch finishes telling his story about how his mother was killed because of his singing, the rest of the Trolls, along with a friendly Bergen, are singing some random sad pop song that kind of kills the moment.

-But in spite of it's flaws, "Trolls" was an OK-ish film that isn't quite interesting enough to deserve any Oscar recognition for next year, but it's not horrible enough to where I could call it a bad film either.
+But in spite of its flaws, Trolls was an OK-ish film that isn't quite interesting enough to deserve any Oscar recognition for next year, but it's not horrible enough to where I could call it a bad film either.
 At best, it's a fairly inoffensive family film that most people will enjoy.
 And at worst, it's just a forgettable by the numbers cliche movie that probably won't be mentioned again anytime soon.
-Overall though, "Trolls" might be worth checking out on Netflix someday, but I wouldn't pay to see this theaters.
+Overall though, Trolls might be worth checking out on Netflix someday, but I wouldn't pay to see this in theaters.